D-a-rt/d-art.fixed-price/ligo/d-art.fixed-price/README.md

 The contract is in the directory ligo/d-art.fixed-price and the corresponding test in ligo/test/d-art.fixed-price.

-The purpose of this contract is to handle the sale of FA2 NFTs (not multi-asset ~ the contract can be easily tweeked to allow multi asset versions), the different features are:
+The purpose of this contract is to handle the sale of FA2 NFTs using tez and any stable coin following the fa2 standard (not multi-asset ~ the contract can be easily tweeked to allow multi asset versions), the different features are:

 - Create classic fix price sales
 - Create private fix price sales (sell to a specfic address)